Linear strands of edge ideals of multipartite uniform clutters: Abstract

 \section{Abstract}

-We construct the first linear strands of the minimal free resolutions of edge ideals of $d$-partite $d$-uniform clutters.
-We show that the first linear strand is supported on a relative simplicial complex.
-In the case that the edge ideals of such clutters have linear resolutions, we give an explicit and surprisingly simple description of their minimal free resolutions, generalizing the known resolutions for edge ideals of Ferrers graphs and hypergraphs and co-letterplace ideals.
+We construct the first linear strand of the minimal free resolutions of edge ideals of $d$-partite $d$-uniform clutters.
+We show that the first linear strand of such ideals are supported on relative simplicial complexes.
+In the case that the edge ideals of such clutters have linear resolutions, we give an explicit and surprisingly simple description of their minimal free resolutions, generalizing known resolutions for edge ideals of Ferrers graphs and hypergraphs and co-letterplace ideals.
 As an application, we show that the Lyubeznik numbers that appear on the last column of the Lyubeznik table of the cover ideal of such clutters are Betti numbers of certain simplicial complexes.
-Furthermore, we restate a characterization for edge ideals of $d$-partite $d$-uniform clutters which have linear resolutions based on the recent characterization of arithmetically Cohen-Macaulay sets of points in a multiprojective space.
+Furthermore, we restate a characterization for edge ideals of $d$-partite $d$-uniform clutters which have linear resolutions based on the recent characterization of arithmetically Cohen-Macaulay sets of points in multiprojective spaces.